uxumax/access_telebot/README.md

 ### Telegram Bot Setup

 Do not create Chat models manually.
 At first you have to set your Telegram bot as an administrator of the chat access that you are going to sell.
 After adding it as an administrator, the channel/chat will appear in the admin panel as a `Chat` model.
 After this you can create `Subsciption` models with preferred periods and prices

-### Field encryption key

-The `FIELD_ENCRYPTION_KEY` in the `.env` file is very important.
-Change it before building and running, save it, and store it in a safe place.
-Without this key, you could lose the funds you receive from merchant sales.

 ### Tron Address Model